 Back to Work After COVID-19

-Aligning employees: mAfter months sitting at home, I think business will be surprised that employees will be happy to be back in the office, to being able to contribute and feel a greater sense of worth, to be out of their house or apartment and to be interacting again with their colleagues.
-Are employees aware of the risks that they'll face when they're back at work, has the organization implemented the engineering and administrative requirements to keep people safe?
+Aligning employees: After months of sitting at home, I think businesses will be surprised that employees will be happy to be back in the office, to be able to contribute and feel a greater sense of worth, to be out of their house or apartment and to be interacting again with their colleagues.
+Are employees aware of the risks that they'll face when they're back at work?
+Has the organization implemented the engineering and administrative requirements to keep people safe?
 Do employees need more access to company resources such as the employee assistance program?
-Some of our colleagues may have lost loved ones, or have mental 'scars' from being locked away for so long.
-For the leadership team it is absolutely critical that they make a proper assessment of what will be needed to support employees when they return to the workplace, and dedicate the resources to ensuring re-integration - just as they would've when they first onboarded those employees.
+Some of our colleagues may have lost loved ones or have mental 'scars' from being locked away for so long.
+The leadership team must properly assess what will be needed to support employees when they return to the workplace and dedicate the resources to ensuring reintegration - just as they would when they first onboarded those employees.

 Adherence to Government Guidelines: Every country in the world has slightly different rules and regulations.
 The standard social distancing - 1.5 meters or 2 meters, barrier or no barrier, facemask or no facemask, vaccination or no vaccination - how do global companies find a common strategy that fits all their business, or is that even necessary?
 Will the company redesign its job tasks and work environment to adhere to government guidelines?
 The strategy and approach that is taken will depend on the nature of the business.
 Business owners need to focus on compliance locally and ensure that local management is empowered to implement the measures required for compliance while ensuring best practices and understanding the company's operational, cultural, and logistical realities.